-If we’re helping others with the eternal in view, we’re serving God, which is “serving the Church.”
+If we’re helping other Christians with the eternal in view, we’re serving the Church.
 If we do it with joy from the power of the Spirit, God is pleased, not because we need to earn points with Him, but because helping others is a natural outpouring of the love and power He has poured into us, and He loves to see the fruit of His work.

-And there are no merits any of us need to be judged on except the merits of our Savior.
+And there are no merits on the basis of which any of us need to be judged except the merits of our Savior.

 This is a way of freedom.
 This is a way of joy.